 Capability Ratio, Cp

 The relationship between the space available and the space required is further clarified in Figure 1.
 Here, a generic distribution of individual values is shown in the context of the specification limits (the space available) and the process limits (the space required).
-Note that the process limits shown in Figure 1 are calculated using Shewhart’s generic formula, Average ± 3 Sigma(X), where Sigma(X) is a generic placeholder for one of several within-subgroup measures of dispersion.
-This is the same Sigma(X) used in the denominator of the Capability Ratio equation.
+Note that the process limits shown in Figure 1 are calculated using Shewhart’s generic formula, Average ± 3Sigma(X), where Sigma(X) is a generic placeholder for one of several within-subgroup measures of dispersion.
+This is the same Sigma(X) used in the denominator of the capability ratio.

-By way of integrating the specification limits into its calculation, the Capability Ratio can be thought of as characterizing the elbow room* of a process.
+By way of integrating the specification limits into its calculation, the capability ratio can be thought of as characterizing the elbow room of a process.
 When the difference between the specification limits is large, i.e. the tolerance is large, elbow room increases.
 When the difference between the specification limits is small, i.e. the tolerance is small, elbow room decreases.

 While elbow room provides us with an easy way to relate the space available to the space required, it does not account for how centered a process is within the specification limits.
-It is for this reason that the Capability Ratio is typically paired with the Centered Capability Ratio, Cpk.
+It is for this reason that the capability ratio is typically paired with the centered capability ratio, Cpk.

 *The term elbow room originates from the work of the statistician and quality control expert Donald J. Wheeler.